SaintMercury/RPGMVXA-LGMC/README.md

 ## Installation

 1. Download and instull ruby onto your machine.
 If you are using windows, use the provided link below.
-Make sure to get 2.2.4 for 32-bit systems; DO NOT get a version other than a 2.2.X or x64 bit version.
+Make sure to get 2.2.4 for 32-bit systems; DO NOT get a version other than a 2.2.X 32 bit version, no 64-bit either.
 Make sure to add ruby/gem to your system path (should be in the installer).

 2. From the same download page as ruby installer, download the dev-kit for the correct version of ruby you have, and follow the instructions using the link provided below.